Is Meet Kevin's Real Estate Course Worth it?

 I joined Meet Kevin’s real estate investing course when he first released it to support his channel and here’s my thoughts on it after finishing the course.

-Essentially, to put it bluntly, if you will ever buy a house or apartment in your entire life the course will either save you around 80-120hours minimum of research, and probably another 100 hours of frustration for the things in the course I never found elsewhere, meaning I’d say the course is worth it for anyone who ever plans to buy a house or apartment for their self, even if they aren’t going to be a real estate investor.
+Back to the article — Essentially, to put it bluntly, if you will ever buy a house or apartment in your entire life the course will either save you around 80-120hours minimum of research, and probably another 100 hours of frustration for the things in the course I never found elsewhere, meaning I’d say the course is worth it for anyone who ever plans to buy a house or apartment for their self, even if they aren’t going to be a real estate investor.

 You may be asking yourself how I came up with those numbers, and I’ll be upfront about that: I pulled them out of thin air.
 But that’s only because I never tracked the hundreds of hours I spent researching real estate for free using Youtube videos, forums like biggerpockets, and other free resources.
 I’m positive those numbers are on the low-end of time savings, and even using those numbers the course is a no-brainer for anyone who is considering buying or investing real estate.